Khan/engblog/src/posts/tota11y.rst

 didn't understand, we wanted provide simple visualizations where they already were - the browser, right in front of them.

 So we started off with the idea of "annotations."
-Highlighting parts of the current document, either to point out errors, successes, or just highlighting important tags like headings or `ARIA landmarks <http://www.w3.org/WAI/GL/wiki/Using_ARIA_landmarks_to_identify_regions_of_a_page>`_.
+We highlight parts of the current document, either to point out errors, successes, or just to label important tags like headings or `ARIA landmarks <http://www.w3.org/WAI/GL/wiki/Using_ARIA_landmarks_to_identify_regions_of_a_page>`_.

 .. image:: /images/early-tota11y.png